remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 		- Scene 1-2: Scenic shots of SDM.
 (Consider 2 beats instead of 4 to get 4 shots in)
 		- Scene 3: Remi sillhouette on moon
 		- Scene 4: Remi on bridge outside her room or center pillar with full moon in background.
 Eyes closed.
 Zoom in/open eyes on last 2 beats.
+			- White/light flash as transition back into chorus?
+(Also works as a transition for the fx like desaturation etc)
 			- ぽろなう用ポーズ 05-11?
 	- 16 measure chorus
 	- 4 measure intro '